elunna/nerfhack-changelog/README.md

 **Starting inventory:**
     * Graphic tee
-    * +1 dagger
-    * 40 +0 razor cards
+    * 40-60 +0 razor cards
-    * 4 meat sticks
+    * ~4 meat sticks
-    * 4 candy bars
+    * ~4 candy bars
     * 4 random cards
     * 3 random summon cards
     * 1 random spellbook
+    * 33% chance of a potion of phasing

 **Skill-set:**
+    * Shuriken: master
     * Dagger: basic
     * Knife: basic
-    * Quarterstaff: skilled
+    * Quarterstaff: expert
     * Sling: basic
     * Dart: basic
-    * Shuriken: expert
-    * Unicorn horn: basic
+    * Unicorn horn: skilled
-    * Attack spells: basic
-    * Healing spells: basic
-    * Divination spells: expert
-    * Enchantment spells: skilled
-    * Escape spells: basic
-    * Matter spells: basic
     * Bare-handed combat: basic
+    * Riding:             expert

 **Quest artifact: Holographic Void Lily**
     * Chaotic credit card
     * Intelligent
     * Grants magic regeneration while carried
     * Grants half spell damage and reflection while carried
-    * Can be invoked to summon a horde of tame spell beings.
+    * Can be invoked for a temporary boost in card drops.
+While active, the Void Lily will shine brightly for 25-50 turns.

 * While playing as a cartomancer, much of the standard NetHack terminology is revised:
     * scrolls are renamed to "cards".
 Whenever you or a monster reads a scroll, they instead